Project status: In Progress

 Currently, the health of young people in the ACT is assessed using the ACT Physical Activity and Nutrition (ACTPANS) survey.
 It is anticipated that the Year 7 Health Check will replace the ACTPANS survey.

-Your feedback will inform the final Year 7 Health Check program model, including privacy and sensitivity considerations, and future health service design in the ACT.
+All feedback received regarding the Year 7 Health Check is being considered by a group of key government and non-government stakeholders from the health, education and mental health sectors.
+Feedback will inform the final Year 7 Health Check program model, privacy and sensitivity considerations, and future health service design in the ACT.